CGA1123/slugcmplr/README.md

 to create this release.

-You can optionally pass `--app [APPLICATION]` to target an application that is different from the one you build from.
+You can optionally pass `--app [APPLICATION]` to target an application that is different from the one you built from.
 This will work as long as the applications are in the same Heroku team.
 (This is becuase the slug must be accessible to the application).